Walmart: 2020s: Development

 to its Walmart+ subscribers in a bid to better compete with Amazon.
-In September 2025, Walmart added Peacock to Walmart+, giving consumers an option between Peacock and Paramount+ and switch between the two services every 90 days.

 In August 2022, Walmart announced that locations were not going back to 24 hours with most stores now open between 6am and 11pm.
 In January 2023, Walmart announced it would raise its minimum wage for hourly workers from $12 to $14 an hour.
 Approximately 340,000 employees were expected to receive a raise, effective in March, and Walmart's U.S. average wage was expected to be over $17.50.
 The company announced it would be adding college degrees and certificates to its Live Better U program.

+Electronic vehicle charging station of Walmart.
+It has a massive, in-house DC fast-charging network.

 In February 2023, Walmart announced it had made $611 billion in sales in the previous financial year, up 7%.
-Profits were up, almost doubled from the previous year.
 In April, the company announced it would add electric vehicle charging stations at thousands of stores by 2030, on top of the 1,300 existing stations in operation.

 In January 2024, Walmart announced it would open over 150 stores in the U.S. over the next five years while remodeling 650.
 This was a reversal for the company, which had been in a period of de-emphasizing new store openings as it focused on online competition, in particular from Amazon, and came amid an overall greater industry focus on traditional retail in the post-pandemic area.
 In February, the company announced that its "Project Gigaton" initiative begun in 2017 to reduce its Scope 3 emissions from suppliers by 1 billion metric tons by 2030 had reached its goal, and 75% of net sales in fiscal year 2023 were from suppliers participating in the initiative.
-Walmart reported they were planning to remove the self checkout from some stores due to feedback.
+Walmart reported it was planning to remove the self checkout from some stores due to feedback.

 In August 2024, Walmart announced a new service to transport goods from Asia to U.S. and compete more effectively with Amazon.
 In November, Walmart announced it was ending its diversity, equity, and inclusion (DEI) programs, in addition to delisting products designed for transgender minors such as breast binders.

 In January 2025, Walmart redesigned its logo; it largely stayed the same except the word was made a little bigger, the background darker blue, and the spark slightly bigger.